fusion5/xp-asm/README.md

   obtain VA by adding the image base address
   OK

+- The Address class should have encodeAbsolute and encodeRelative functions NOK, we get into trouble with wrappers and other complications.
+When dealing with the encoding of addresses we should just use custom functions, type classes don't add much value:
+  -- class (...) => Address a where
+  --   encodeAbsolute
+  --     :: SolvedReference a -> Either AssemblyError BS.ByteString
+  --   encodeRelative
+  --     :: Address b
+  --     => PositionInfo b
+  --     -> SolvedReference a
+  --     -> Either AssemblyError BS.ByteString

+- Try to make Encodable f :: * -> * and with "f address"
+  OK this works well, and also Atom required the same refactoring

 *** Activity stack

-- The Address class should have encodeAbsolute and encodeRelative functions
-- Try to make Encodable f :: * -> * and with "f address"
 - Add alignment feature, AAlignIA, AAlignVA